florian-beetz/bachelor-thesis/thesis.md

 The communication between the components of JabRef is implemented using an event bus, that allows publishing events and registering listeners for events.
-This allows to react upon changes in the core and still react in the upper layers, while keeping the components clearly separated.
+This allows to react to changes in the core and still react in the upper layers while keeping the components clearly separated.

-Currently JabRef is build using Java 8 and does not run nor compile with Java 9.
+Currently, JabRef is built using Java 8 and does not run nor compile with Java 9.
 Since November 2017 its open source community works on compiling JabRef with Java 9^[[https://github.com/JabRef/jabref/pull/3421](https://github.com/JabRef/jabref/pull/3421)].
 The current version of JabRef has 88 dependencies on third-party libraries, including transitive dependencies.

-The source code of JabRef is build using the tool Gradle.
+The source code of JabRef is built using the tool Gradle.
 Gradle automates repeated tasks such as compilation of the source code, building release distributions, resolving correct versions of dependencies, running tests and generation of source code with parser generators.